ashamsilva/AdvML/Assignment 3/index.md

 ### Gradient Boosting

 Gradient boosting, or gbm, is a method used in machine learning to increase the stregth of learners.
 When gradient boosting is used, each additional tree is fit on a version of the orginal dataset that has been modified.
 Using these decision trees, the model is trained and produces a final prediction value of the dependent variable.
 This process takes the mean from the original dataset and adds the residuals predicted by the decision trees in the forest.
+Extreme Gradient Boosting is a derivative of gradient boosting that uses regularization parameters in order to prevent overfitting.